gopsc/code-gap/README.md

-this is a program with my learning,

-     maybe it's not meaningful
+this is a program with my learning, maybe it's not meaningful but it's just meaningful to me..
-      android programer is comming ,
-     but it's just meaningful to me..